 In the social clash actions aimed at modifying the conditions of the class relationship are particularly affected by this status of action.
-Here uncertainty or hesitancy have far more serious consequences and transform themselves into negative aspects, often of reaction, the conditioning of the exploited to consensus, about the real needs of the latter, about the organisms to build to face and overcome the most delicate moment of the clash, the passage from the insurrectional phase to the real revolutionary one.
+Here uncertainty or hesitancy have far more serious consequences and transform themselves into negative aspects, often in opposition to the intentions and original aims that inspired the action.